pofider/phantom-workers/README.md

 `portEnvVarName` - customize the name of the environment variable passed to the phantom script that specifies the worker port. defaults to `PHANTOM_WORKER_PORT`<br/>
 `phantomPath` - path to the phantomjs library.
 If not specified, this will use the version of phantom declared in the `optionalDependencies` in `package.json`<br/>
-`proxy,proxy-type,proxy-auth` - see phantomjs arguments for proxy setting details
+`proxy,proxy-type,proxy-auth` - see phantomjs arguments for proxy setting details `workerEnv` - object with additional environment variables passed to the phantom process

 ##phantomjs2
 This package includes phantomjs 1.9.x distribution.
 If you like to rather use latest phantomjs you can provide it in the phantomPath option.